9 Surprising Borax Uses in the Garden

 As a Liquid Fertilizer

-If you are not comfortable using Borax as a dry fertilizer, you can always opt for liquid borax fertilizer.
+If you are uncomfortable using Borax as a dry fertilizer, you can always opt for liquid borax fertilizer.

 Mix one part of boron with ten parts of water to get a wholesome liquid fertilizer mixture.
 Spray this mixture on your plants to get desirable results.